AppliedDynamicMechanics/Emergency-evacuation-Deep-reinforcement-learning/README.md

 ### Test

-This is used to assess the generalization capabilities of a model.
+This is used to assess the generalization capabilities of the model.
 The test run on the optimal policy learned from a single agent.
-We have put the a trained policy in the model folder.
-If you want to train a new policy, you need to run the train file firstly.
+We have put a learned policy in the model folder.
+If you want to train a new policy, you need to first run the train file.

 You can use the test document to test the result of the trained model.
 You can check the optimal distribution figure by using `matplotlib`.
 You can also check the test Cfg in the test folder by using `Ovito 2.9.0`.